michaelmrose/vi3/readme.md

 == installation ==
 vi3 requires fish shell 2.x and python.
-Functionality is enhansed by installing feh imagemagick xdotool xmodmap xcape.
+Functionality is enhansed by installing feh imagemagick xdotool xmodmap xcape playerctl.

 To install clone this repo to /opt/vi3 and run ff vi3_first-run THIS WILL OVERWRITE YOUR CURRENT I3 CONFIG BACK IT UP